mongodb-partners/MongoDB-AppSync-SAM-App/README.md

 ![alt text](<images/AppSync_App.png>)

-5) Enter the name of the application, your MongoDB Atlas Cluster Connection Endpoint, Database name and Collection name then check the acknowledgement box and click on **Deploy**.
+5) Enter the name of the application, your MongoDB Atlas Cluster Connection Endpoint then check the acknowledgement box and click on **Deploy**.

 ![alt text](<images/App_Deployment.png>)